sourcegraph/scip-clang/docs/Development.md

 (The `dev` config is for local development.)

 ```
-# macOS
-bazel build //... --spawn_strategy=local --config=dev

-# Linux
 bazel build //... --config=dev
 ```

 The indexer binary will be placed at `bazel-bin/indexer/scip-clang`.

-On macOS, `--spawn_strategy=local` provides a dramatic improvement in incremental build times (~10x) and is highly recommended.
-If you are more paranoid, instead use `--experimental_reuse_sandbox_directories` which cuts down on build times by 2x-3x, while maintaining sandboxing.

 ### Running the indexer